lgsvl/simulator/Docs/python-api.md

 ## NPC vehicles

-You can create many NPC vehicles on map to drive alogn the lanes or follow specific waypoints on them map.
+You can create multiple NPC vehicles on the map to drive along the lanes or follow specific waypoints on the map.

-NPC vehicle has following additional functionality:
+NPC vehicle has the following additional functionality:

  * `follow` - method to make vehicle follow specific waypoints
  * `follow_closest_lane` - method to make vehicle follow lanes
  * `on_waypoint_reached` - method to set callback function which is called for every waypoint the vehicle reaches
- * `on_stop_line` - method to set callback function which is called when vehicle reaches stop line at interesection
+ * `on_stop_line` - method to set callback function which is called when vehicle reaches a stop line at interesection
- * `on_lane_change` - method to set callback function which is called when vehicle decides to change lane
+ * `on_lane_change` - method to set callback function which is called when vehicle decides to change lanes

-You can control movement of NPC vehicle either by manually specifying state, or instructing it to follow waypoints or lanes.
+You can control the movement of an NPC vehicle either by manually specifying state, or instructing it to follow waypoints or lanes.

-To make NPC follow waypoints prepare list of `DriveWaypoint` objects and call `follow` method for npc vehicle:
+To make an NPC follow waypoints prepare a list of `DriveWaypoint` objects and call the `follow` method for the npc vehicle:

 ```python
 npc = sim.add_agent("Sedan", lgsvl.AgentType.NPC)